Transitivity of conservative toral endomorphisms: Invariant regular open sets

 \end{enumerate} \end{proposition}

 \begin{lemma} Let $f: \TT \to \TT$ be an endomorphism and $U \subset \TT$ a strictly $f$-invariant open set.
-Then $f$ maps elementary connected components of $U$ to elementary connected components of $U$, and it maps winding connected components of $U$ to winding connected components of $U$. \end{lemma}
+Then $f$ maps nonessential connected components of $U$ to nonessential connected components of $U$, and it maps essential connected components of $U$ to essential connected components of $U$. \end{lemma}